pseewald/vim-anyfold/README.md

     let g:anyfold_identify_comments=2
     ```
     to your vimrc.
 Please note that this may considerably slow down your Vim performance (mostly when opening large files).
-5. *Large Files:* anyfold causes long load times on large files, significantly longer than plain indent folding.
+4. *Large Files:* anyfold causes long load times on large files, significantly longer than plain indent folding.
 By adding the following to your vimrc (and replacing `<filetype>`), anyfold is not initialized for large files:

     ```vim
+    " activate anyfold by default
+    augroup anyfold
+        autocmd!
+        autocmd Filetype <filetype> AnyFoldActivate
+    augroup END

+    " disable anyfold for large files
-    let g:LargeFile = 100000 " file is large if size greater than 100kB
+    let g:LargeFile = 1000000 " file is large if size greater than 1MB
     autocmd BufReadPre,BufRead * let f=getfsize(expand("<afile>")) | if f > g:LargeFile || f == -2 | call LargeFile() | endif
     function LargeFile()
-        " prevent initialization of anyfold by overriding anyfold_activate let b:anyfold_activate=0
+        augroup anyfold
+            autocmd! " remove AnyFoldActivate
+            autocmd Filetype fortran setlocal foldmethod=indent " fall back to indent folding augroup END
     endfunction

-    autocmd Filetype <filetype> let b:anyfold_activate=1
-    autocmd Filetype <filetype> setlocal foldmethod=indent " fall back to indent folding if file is large
     ```

-6. *Customization:* For expert configuration, anyfold triggers an event `anyfoldLoaded` after initialisation.
+5. *Customization:* For expert configuration, anyfold triggers an event `anyfoldLoaded` after initialisation.
 This enables user-defined startup steps such as

     ```vim
     autocmd User anyfoldLoaded normal zv
     ```

    which unfolds the line in which the cursor is located when opening a file.
-7. *Documentation:* For more detailed instructions and information, read the included vim doc `:h anyfold`.
+6. *Documentation:* For more detailed instructions and information, read the included vim doc `:h anyfold`.

 ## Options